 If you’re looking for a quick day trip or weekend getaway, Starved Rock State Park in Oglesby, IL is the place to go.
 But, don’t forget your hiking boots HERE!
-Starved Rock State Park is nestled two hours southwest of Chicago and less than 100 miles away and has over 13 miles of trails.
+Starved Rock State Park is nestled two hours southwest of Chicago.
+Better yet, it’s less than 100 miles away and has over 13 miles of trails.
 Waterfalls in the spring are beautiful and I happened to catch a beautiful day.
 The temperature hovered around 60F degrees in the morning and it was the perfect temperature for hiking.
-I would recommend getting to the park earlier to avoid the crowds later in the day, it can get quite crowded as we realized on the way back.
-The best part is, the park is free all year long, which is a bonus!
+I would recommend getting to the park earlier to avoid the crowds later in the day.
+It can get quite crowded as we realized on the way back from our hike.
+The best part is, the park is free all year long!

 But how did Starved Rock get its name?
 The park derives its name from a Native American legend.
 In the 1760s, Chief Pontiac of the Ottawa tribe, was attending a tribal council meeting.
 At this council of the Illinois and the Pottawatomie, an Illinois-Peoria brave stabbed Chief Pontiac.
 Vengeance arose in Pontiac’s followers.
 A great battle started.
 The Illinois, fearing death, took refuge on the great rock.
 After many days, the remaining Illinois died of starvation giving this historic park its name – Starved Rock. www.starvedrockstatepark.org

 Starved Rock State park is situated along the Illinois River.
 There are many spots along your hike to take a break and check out the beautiful views.
 Our first lookout point was at the famous Starved Rock, looking out over the Illinois River.